Disney+ is launching a new section on its streaming platform. Called Star, it’s aimed at adult audiences. Here’s what you need to know.Read more…

 For every Netflix subscription there are 2.5 viewers.

 Streaming services have changed the way we watch TV.
 No longer do you need to wait a week for the next episode of your favourite show.
-Whether you stream with Netflix, Amazon Prime Video, Now TV or another service, more than 13 million households in the UK now have at least 1 streaming subscription.
+Whether you stream with Netflix, Amazon Prime Video, NOW or another service, more than 13 million households in the UK now have at least 1 streaming subscription.

 - 53% of all households in the UK are subscribed to at least 1 video-on-demand service.
 This is up 5.2% from Q4 2019 and equivalent to 700,000 homes.